hendriksuvalov/hpc_llama_env_setup/README.md

 When the task goes through, it should generate a log file as well, which you can see by typing ```cat jupyter-log-<task_id>```.
 If everything is successful, it should contain a link directing you to the notebook instance.
 Use the one that is not _localhost_ or _127.0.0.1_.
 If for some reason the page is not loading, make sure you are either in **eduroam** WIFI or using a VPN.

-_Running_a_small_llama_model.ipynb_ is an example notebook file that should init a model and generate tokens.
-It runs a ridiculously small model that does not do anything useful other than validates our code.
+_example_llm.ipynb_ is an example notebook file that should init a model and generate tokens.
+It runs on vllm library.
 Replace the model card with a preferred model of your own.

 Remember to kill the task once you're done.
 You can modify the _llama_local_notebook.sbatch_ to ask for more resources or a longer task time (currently 4h).
 Check out HPC docs at https://docs.hpc.ut.ee/public/ for more help.